With our partnership with Getty Images, you can license editorial and stock photography to use on your site.

 A banner says I'm previewing a Getty Image, but I can't see a watermarked image

-- If any content areas on your site are hidden, such as sidebars, page headers, page footers, or intro areas, use the Style Editor to display them.
-Check each area for watermarked images.
+- If any content areas on your site are hidden, such as sidebars, page headers, page footers, or intro areas, use Site Styles to display them.

 Which contributors can purchase Getty Images?